-A small, prosperous town within the Rutherglen border, focusing primarily on the areas of Stonelaw Road and Burnside Road.
-It is a pleasant, leafy suburb approximately six miles from the heart of Glasgow, with its own set of shops and a small park, namely Stonelaw Woods and Woodburn Park.
-It also houses a supermarket (next to Stonelaw Road) and a hotel (next to East Kilbride Road).
-There are several churches, a bowling alley and several tennis courts.
+The town is divided into two main areas: Stonelaw Road and Burnside Road.
+It is a pleasant, leafy suburb approximately six miles from the heart of Glasgow, with its own set of shops and parks such as Stonelaw Woods and Woodburn Park.
+There are also a supermarket, a hotel, several churches, a bowling alley and several tennis courts.
 Much of the traditional residential property was built in the early 20th century with blond and red sandstone, providing a friendly, traditional environment for families.

 It gives access to Overtoun Park, has some views of Broomieknowe Street and includes Rutherglen Cemetery.
 This area has modern and attractive developments and maintains the green theme of Glasgow and Rutherglen with gardens everywhere.
 The local area is home to a wide range of shopping options for locals, such as the Rutherglen Exchange shopping center on Main Street and several chain and independent stores also along Main Street.
 To anyone traveling on the south side of Glasgow, Rutherglen may seem like little more than a name on the road signs and a glimpse of the town hall tower.

 This prevented masted ships from navigating further upstream, and the result was that Glasgow increasingly replaced Rutherglen as a focal point for the surrounding area and especially as a port.
 The Rutherglen center is located in the reference network 261443 and north 661730 within the British National Grid system (OSGB3).
 For this reason, like any other, Rutherglen is compared to almost any other neighborhood in and around Scotland's most populous city.
 Burnhill, in the west of the Royal Burgh of Rutherglen, borders the city of Glasgow (Toryglen and Hangingshaw).

 The highway, largely built on supports, now crosses the landscape a little north of downtown Rutherglen and, in doing so, passes over part of Rutherglen railway station.
-The town of Rutherglen is located about three miles south-east of Glasgow city center and, for practical, if not administrative, reasons, can be considered a suburb of the city.
+The town of Rutherglen is located about three miles south-east of Glasgow city center and can be considered a suburb of the city for practical reasons.
 The old Cathkin House, at the top of the estate, offers a magnificent view of Rutherglen and Glasgow beyond.
-The Clyde Gateway projects aim to reinvest in this region and create new business parks and make the River Clyde accessible again in Rutherglen.
+The Clyde Gateway projects aim to reinvest in this region and create new business parks as well as make the River Clyde accessible again in Rutherglen.

 The region is home to the Rutherglen branch of the South Lanarkshire Council youth club, Universal Connections, and also The Celsius stadium of the Rutherglen football club, Glencairn.
 Having existed as a Lanarkshire hamlet in its own right for more than 800 years, Rutherglen lost its own local council in 1975 and became an administrative part of the Glasgow city district within the Strathclyde region (together with neighboring Cambuslang).
-Rutherglen is located at the northernmost end of the G73 postal district and, approximately, in the center, between the easternmost and westernmost ends of the G73 postal district.
+Rutherglen is located at the northernmost end of the G73 postal district and approximately in its center between its easternmost and westernmost ends.